GriffinPlus/dotnet-libs-logging/README.md

 ```

-### Customizing the Log Source
+### Customization

 *Griffin+ Logging* can be used as shipped, if you need a logging facility that is configurable as described above and that prints messages to *stdout* and *stderr*.
-If this is not what you need, you can replace the *log source configuration* and the *log message processing pipeline*.
+If this is not what you need, you can replace the *log configuration* and the *log message processing pipeline*.

-The main purpose of the *log source configuration* is loading logging specific settings and providing information about which log levels should be enabled on which log writers.
-If you feel that is something you want to customize, simply implement the `ILogSourceConfiguration` interface and tell the `LogSource` class to use your implementation via its `Configuration` property.
+The main purpose of the *log configuration* is loading logging specific settings and providing information about which log levels should be enabled on which log writers.
+If you feel that is something you want to customize, simply implement the `ILogConfiguration` interface and tell the `Log` class to use your implementation via its `Configuration` property.

 Probably customization of the *log message processing pipeline* is a more interesting issue.
-The pipeline is fed with log messages that pass the filter defined by the *log source configuration*.
+The pipeline is fed with log messages that pass the filter defined by the *log configuration*.
 A pipeline stage class must implement the `ILogMessageProcessingPipelineStage` interface.
 For the sake of simplicity, `LogMessageProcessingPipelineStage` is a base class that implements the common parts that rarely need to be overridden.
 This class provides a `FollowedBy()` method that allows you to chain multiple pipeline stages in a fluent API fashion.

 ### Complete Example